abhidya/nano-dlna/tasks/active_context.md

 ## Current Status
 - Frontend is running on port 3000
-- Backend is failing to start due to ModuleNotFoundError: No module named 'fastapi'
+- Backend API is running on port 8000
 - Device discovery is working with nanodlna
-- Device config was updated but backend needs to load it correctly
+- Device config was updated and is being loaded correctly
 - Video files (kitchendoorv2.mp4, door6.mp4, Untitled.mp4) exist and are properly registered
+- The Renderer Service is partially implemented:
+  - AirPlay sender is fully implemented
+  - DLNA sender is implemented
+  - Direct sender is implemented
-- Proxy errors indicate backend is not accessible (ECONNREFUSED)
+  - HTML renderer component is not yet implemented
-- The nanodlna CLI tool appears to have different syntax than what's being used in the dashboard code
+- The Hccast-3ADE76_dlna device is registered in the system and can be used for testing

 ## Priority Issues
 1. Backend environment is not properly activated - need to use the correct virtual environment